input-output-hk/cardano-docs.iohk.io/_docs/for-contributors/2017-01-02-implementation.md

  - with considering delegated stake.
 Ouroboros provides opportunity to delegate own stake to other node, see more in [Delegation section](/cardano/differences/#stake-delegation).

-Some components need rich men with delegated stake, but other with common stake.
+MPC and Update System components need rich men with delegated stake, but `Delegation` component with common stake.

 ## Constants